-The Shonan Christ Church designed by Japanese Architect Takeshi Hosaka stands at a rich green residential area which is 10-minutes away from Shonan beach on foot.
-The chapel of the 50-year old church became too small and it was therefore decided that a new church would be constructed on a different site.
-Church authorities said that the passages of the Bible are read and heard in service.
-Therefore, “We wish to have a chapel appropriate to give praise to the Lord.
+In 2014 Japanese Architect firm Takeshi Hosaka completed The Shonan Christ Church.
+The structure stands in a rich green residential area, which is 10-minutes away from Shonan beach on foot.
+The chapel of the 50-year old church became too small, and it was therefore decided that a new church would be constructed on a different site.

 - Site: 416.50 m2

 - Building area: 175.96 m2